Terminology #

 a += 2;

 +=does not return a value, whereas C#’s+=returns the result of the operation.
-Therefore, you cannot use it as part of a larger expression in Swift as you can in C#.
+Therefore, in Swift, you cannot use it as part of a larger expression like you can in C#.

 Comparison Operators #